redox-os/book/src/porting-applications.md

 Copy the tarball link and paste in the `tarball-link` field.

-**Only use official tarballs**, GitHub auto-generate tarballs for each new release or tag of the program, but they [aren't static](https://github.blog/changelog/2023-01-30-git-archive-checksums-may-change/) (break the checksum) and [don't verify the archive integrity](https://github.blog/2023-02-21-update-on-the-future-stability-of-source-code-archives-and-hashes/).
+**Only use official tarballs**, GitHub auto-generate tarballs for each new release or tag of the application, but they [aren't static](https://github.blog/changelog/2023-01-30-git-archive-checksums-may-change/) (break the checksum) and [don't verify the archive integrity](https://github.blog/2023-02-21-update-on-the-future-stability-of-source-code-archives-and-hashes/).

-You can find the official tarballs in the release announcement assets with the program name and ending with `tar.gz` or `tar.xz` (their URLs contain "releases" instead of "archive"), while unstable tarballs can be found on the "Source code" buttons (their URLs contain "archive").
+You can find the official tarballs in the release announcement assets with the application name and ending with `tar.gz` or `tar.xz` (their URLs contain "releases" instead of "archive"), while unstable tarballs can be found on the "Source code" buttons (their URLs contain "archive").

 - In most cases they are created using the [GNU Tar](https://www.gnu.org/software/tar/) tool.
 - Avoid files containing the names "linux" and "x86_64" on GitHub, they are pre-built binaries for some operating system and CPU architecture, not source code.
-- Some programs require Git submodules to work, you can't use tarballs if the official tarball don't bundle the submodules.
+- Some applications require Git submodules to work, you can't use tarballs if the official tarball don't bundle the submodules.
 - Archives with `tar.xz` and `tar.bz2` are preferred as they tend to have a higher compression level, thus smaller file size.

 #### Build System